dukeofhazardz/biodetect-api/README.md

 # BioDetect API

 The BioDetect API is a tool designed to detect various organisms based on images provided to the API.
-It utilizes the Google Gemini Pro Vision model to analyze images and provide information about the detected organism.
+It utilizes the Google Gemini-1.5-Flash model to analyze images and provide information about the detected organism.

 ## Usage